-After a prolific tenure as senior architect with Pentagram, Mergold co-founded Austin+Mergold LLC, an architecture, landscape, and design practice.
-A+M is also a testing ground for Mergold's research agenda, focusing on a "design-and-adapt" modus operandi — the contemporary interpretation of spolia, the repurposing of all that is mundane, common, available, and disposable in today's construction, including infrastructure, technology, and resources.
+After a prolific tenure as senior architect with Pentagram, Mergold cofounded Austin and Mergold LLC, an architecture, landscape, and design practice.
+Austin and Mergold is also a testing ground for Mergold's research agenda, focusing on a "design-and-adapt" modus operandi — the contemporary interpretation of spolia, the repurposing of all that is mundane, common, available, and disposable in today's construction, including infrastructure, technology, and resources.

 Mergold's work has been published in a variety of media, including Architectural Record, Thresholds, Domus, The Architect's Newspaper, the New York Times, the Philadelphia Inquirer, Residential Architect Magazine, and the Cornell Journal of Architecture.

 Aleksandr Mergold is a registered architect in New York, Pennsylvania, Maryland, and New Jersey; a member of the American Institute of Architects, American Institute of Graphic Arts; and is a LEED Accredited Professional.